 Celtic

-🏴 Welsh cy-GB — High impact for regional apps in the UK
+🏴 Welsh cy-GB — High impact for regional apps in the UK (see experimental language support above)

 🇫🇷 Breton br-FR — Regional language in France